mulesoft/api-console/docs/configuring-api-console.md

 Type: **Boolean**

 Disables navigation support in the UI.
-When set the navigation has to be supported programatically.
+When set the navigation has to be supported programmatically.
 Use in the narrow layouts with the `narrow` attribute.
-Set `navigation-opened` property to `true` or `false` to controll the navigation.
+Set `navigation-opened` property to `true` or `false` to control the navigation.

 ```html
 <api-console manual-navigation narrow></api-console>